danij1990/mullingar-hiking/README.md

 I spent the whole day on Slack and Stack Overflow looking for a fix for this bug.
 I posted my project for review in the peer-review section of Slack.
 A few kind people responded with different suggestions, but none of them worked.
 Eventually, I received more tutoring support from Code Institute, and Sean suggested that I might be using too much padding on the homepage elements for smaller screen sizes.
 I went through my CSS and noticed that I had a lot of padding on my 'about-us' and 'our mission' sections.
 I removed the padding and added a margin of 20px.
 Finally, my project started rendering correctly.
 I have attached a screenshot of the padding I removed from a previous Git commit.

 [Image not rendered correctly](assets/images/bugfix.png)

+## Code validation

+I made sure to validate all my HTML pages, including the index, form, gallery, thank you, and 404 pages, using the W3C Validator.
+This tool thoroughly examined my code and ensured its compliance with HTML standards.
+I'm pleased to report that all my HTML code passed the validation process without any errors.
+Similarly, I also ran my CSS code through the validator, and it successfully cleared the validation with no issues.
+Taking these steps to validate both my HTML and CSS code gives me confidence that my website meets the industry standards and follows best practices, resulting in a well-structured and error-free codebase.

 ## Contact